Report a repair

 Where tenants or visitors to their property, have caused damage (eg broken window) or been negligent (eg: locked out of property) the Council will charge for the cost of works to rectify the problem.

-Tenants should be advised that a repair may be rechargeable when reporting, however, a recharge may be raised after this time if appropriate.
+Tenants should be advised that a repair may be chargeable when reporting, however, a charge may be raised after this time if appropriate.

-The Contractor may ask you to sign a copy of a rechargeable form which outlines the works carried out.
+The Contractor may ask you to sign a copy of a chargeable form which outlines the works carried out.
 An invoice will subsequently be raised for which you will be liable.

-If the tenant has not had a pre inspection carried out within the notice period, a post inspection is carried out at void and if the property is not at the Council standard a letter of intent to recharge will be sent notifying them of items to be recharged.
+If the tenant has not had a pre inspection carried out within the notice period, a post inspection is carried out at void and if the property is not at the Council standard a letter of intent to charge will be sent notifying them of items to be charged.

 If you are unfortunate enough to receive an invoice for any of the above circumstances, prompt payment is advisable as delay could cause additional costs being added due to the Council’s efforts in debt recovery and could eventually lead to court costs.